robgpita-noaa/inundation-mapping/pw/README.md

 There are a few pieces that are necessary to have in place for the whole system to run smoothly.
 In terms of seeding the necessary input data in a Filesystem, this is dependent on the Cloud Service Provider being used.

-**Please be advised that in using any of the scripts in this directory, as is, you must have the docker image named `fim:latest` available for use.**
+**Please be advised that in using any of the scripts as is in this directory, you must have the docker image named `fim:latest` available for use.**
-    This can be accomplished by using an AMI that pulls it, or you can build the container yourself within the compute node.
+    This can be accomplished by selecting a PW cloud snapshot (AMI) for the 'Elastic Image' field on your cluster that pulls it, or you can build the docker image yourself within the compute node (not recommended).

 ## Prerequisite PW resources:

-An EFS provisioned and accessible. (eg: fimtest or fimefs)
+An PW 'Storage' provisioned and accessible. (eg: fimtest or fimefs)
-    The EFS is used for the output path - where the FIM HAND Data will be copied to after computations are completed.
+    The 'Storage' is used for input data, and the output path - where the FIM HAND Data will be copied to after computations are completed.

 Ephemeral Storage (Optional):